 The operational management of VIS is done by the EU Agency for large-scale IT systems, eu-LISA.

 The main objectives of the Visa Information System (VIS) are to improve the implementation of the common visa policy, consular collaboration and consultations between the central visa authorities through:

 - Facilitating checks – by helping border guards to identify the identity of every person that presents a Schengen visa to them.
 And, also to identify persons with fake documents or no documents at all in the Schengen Area.

 - Facilitating the issuance of visas – by helping the immigration authorities to confirm the identity of each applicant faster and more accurately.
-The VIS facilitates the visa issuance process, especially for frequent Schengen Visa travelers.
+The VIS facilitates the visa-issuance process, especially for frequent Schengen Visa travellers.

-- Fighting abuses – the VIS helps immigration authorities of each Member State to identify overstays, irregular migrants and also to fight and prevent fraudulent behaviors as “visa shopping” etc.
+- Fighting abuses – the VIS helps immigration authorities of each Member State to identify overstays, irregular migrants and also to fight and prevent fraudulent behaviours as “visa shopping” etc.

-- Protecting Travelers – by identifying other travelers using someone else’s identity to enter the Schengen Area.
+- Protecting Travelers – by identifying other travellers using someone else’s identity to enter the Schengen Area.

 - Helping with asylum applications – facilitating the application of the Dublin II Regulation by making it easier to decide which EU state is responsible for the examining of an asylum application.

-- Enhancing security – by preventing, detecting and investigating serious criminal offenses as terrorist offenses.
+- Enhancing security – by preventing, detecting and investigating serious criminal offences as terrorist offences.